RESPONSIBLE MINING, RESILIENT COMMUNITIES

 This style of mining has become a matter of global concern because of its environmental and health impacts.
 Artisanal mining is a leading cause of deforestation in places such as the Amazon.
 To process the ore, miners often use mercury – an element that is highly toxic.
 Using mercury is harmful to the environment, because it contaminates the air, water, and soil, and causes deforestation.
 Mercury is also harmful to humans and causes chronic diseases.

 ASGM is an important way of life for millions of people around the world.
 Efforts to change this practice by using mercury-free alternatives have not been widely adopted in part because they have not been designed with miners’ concerns and needs in mind.
-Our project will improve this effort by working together with miners and affected communities in Colombia and Peru.
-Our mission is to jointly design, implement, and evaluate ASGM technologies and practices.
-In this way, the people most directly impacted will have a voice in deciding which alternative methods for mining and mineral processing are most fitting.
+Our project improved this effort by working together with miners and affected communities in Colombia and Peru by jointly designing, implementing, and evaluating ASGM technologies and practices.
+In this way, the people most directly impacted have a voice in deciding which alternative methods for mining and mineral processing are most fitting.

-This project is currently funded by the National Science Foundation Partnerships for International Research and Education (PIRE) through award #1743749.
+This project was funded by the National Science Foundation Partnerships for International Research and Education (PIRE) through award #1743749.